surendergupta/argocd/README.md

 ![alt text](./screenshots/image-7.png)

-- Till now it not fullyconfigured it will take time
+- Till now it is not fully configured it will take time

 ![alt text](./screenshots/image-8.png)